Which place is cheaper, Rome or Barcelona?

 The autumn brings many poeple to Barcelona as well as Rome.
 The city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Barcelona this time of year.
 Additionally, many travelers come to Rome for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Barcelona is around the same temperature as Rome in the autumn.
-The temperature in Barcelona is usually 17°C (63°F) in October, and Rome stays around 17°C (63°F).
+The daily temperature in Barcelona averages around 17°C (63°F) in October, and Rome fluctuates around 17°C (63°F).

 In the autumn, Barcelona often gets less sunshine than Rome.
 Barcelona gets 181 hours of sunny skies this time of year, while Rome receives 198 hours of full sun.